gagan-bansal/geojson2svg/README.md

 ```

 **mapExtent** is critical option default are the extents of Web Mercator projection ('EPSG:3857') or also known as Spherical Mercator.
 This projection is used by many web mapping sites (Google / Bing / OpenStreetMap).
-In case your source data is in geographic coordinates, it can be converted on the fly to Web Mercator Projection using [reproject](https://github.com/perliedman/reproject) or [proj4js](https://github.com/proj4js/proj4js).
+In case your source data is in geographic coordinates, it can be converted on the fly to Web Mercator Projection using [reproject-spherical-mercator](https://github.com/geosquare/reproject-spherical-mercator) or [reproject](https://github.com/perliedman/reproject) or [proj4js](https://github.com/proj4js/proj4js).
 Check my [world map](https://github.com/gagan-bansal/geojson2svg/blob/master/examples/world.html) example for detail.

 ### Examples
 Converts geojson LineString to svg element string:
 ```
-var converter = geojson2svg({width: 200, height: 100},
+var converter = geojson2svg(
   {
+    viewportSize: {width: 200, height: 100},
     mapExtent: {left: -180, bottom: -90, right: 180, top: 90},
     output: 'svg'
   }